tarabogavelli/lila/README.md

-# Lila — Voice Book Companion
+# Lila

 Lila is a voice agent that feels like calling a well-read friend.
 She's 23, an opinionated English major who has read everything — and she knows *your* reading history, your moods, and what you're likely to love next.

-She and the user took a class together in college: **BILDUNGSROMAN: The Coming-of-Age Novel**.
+She and the user took a class together in college: **Bildungsroman: The Coming-of-Age Novel**.
 Lila has a perfect memory of those lecture notes, so you can talk through the books, themes, and the professor's analysis — and use that lens to think about what to read next.

 ## System Architecture